Carol Channing: Stage

 Channing came to national prominence as the star of Jerry Herman's Hello, Dolly!
 (1964).
 Her performance as Dolly Levi won the Tony Award for Best Actress in a Musical.
 She recalled that playwright Thornton Wilder so loved the musical, which was based on his play, The Matchmaker, that he came once a week.
 He also planned to rewrite his 1942 play The Skin of Our Teeth, with Channing playing the parts of both Mrs. Antrobus and Sabina but died before he could finish it.

 Approval of her performance in the 1960s meant she was often invited to major events, including those at the White House, where she might sing.
-Channing was a registered Democrat and was invited to the Democratic convention in 1964 in Atlantic City, New Jersey where she sang "Hello, Lyndon" for Lyndon B. Johnson's campaign.
+Channing was invited to the Democratic convention in 1964 in Atlantic City, New Jersey where she sang "Hello, Lyndon" for Lyndon B. Johnson's campaign.
 She was a favorite of Lady Bird Johnson, who once gave her a huge bouquet after a show.
 In 1967, she also became the first celebrity to perform at the Super Bowl halftime show.

 The old-fashioned plot of Hello, Dolly, when first described, might seem uninspired, says columnist Dick Kleiner:

 But then you sit in the audience and Carol Channing comes out, turns on her huge eyes and monumental smile—and you sit there with a silly grin on your face for 2 1/2 hours, bathed in the benevolent spell of a great comedienne...It is hard to imagine her doing anything else but making people smile.
 She is that human curio, the born female comic.

 The show had first opened on Broadway on January 16, 1964, and by the time the show closed in late December 1970, it had become the longest-running musical in Broadway history, with nearly 3,000 performances.
 Besides Channing, six other stars played the title role during those seven years: Ginger Rogers, Martha Raye, Betty Grable, Pearl Bailey, Phyllis Diller and Ethel Merman.